 Recommended natural sweetener

-One of the best and healthiest natural sweeteners is Stevia (stevia rebaudiana).
+One of the best and healthiest natural sweeteners is stevia (stevia rebaudiana).
 Stevia is a natural herb that has a very sweet flavor.
-In its natural state, Stevia is about 15 times sweeter than table sugar.
-However, the extracted form of Stevia can be 300 times sweeter than sugar.
-For best results, consume organic Stevia.
-The Stevia product I recommend is Live Superfoods Green Leaf Stevia Powder, because it is organic, gluten-free, very affordable and has a sweet flavor.
+In its natural state, stevia is about 15 times sweeter than table sugar.
+However, the extracted form of stevia can be 300 times sweeter than sugar.
+For best results, consume organic stevia.
+Visit this online store for some great selections of organic stevia.

 The danger of Aspartame, Sucralose (Nutrasweet & Splenda)